microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/Resource_Deployment/README.md

 2. In the Azure API Management, go to `APIs` and choose `Blank API`
 4. Configure the name of your API and click Create

-> Now you are ready to integrate the API with your front-end by utilizing the API you built in Azure API Managment.
+> Now you are ready to integrate the API with your front-end by utilizing the API you built in Azure API Management.

 #### Example Recommendation Call